Events and Activities

 Spring Egg Hunt

 Under the shade of historic orchards on the grounds of The Old Manse, children are treated to crafts, games, and refreshments.
-The main event - the hunt - is run in two groups, toddlers and older children, and there are plenty of eggs and prizes for all.
+The main event - the hunt - is run in three groups, toddlers, preschoolers, and older children, and there are plenty of eggs and prizes for all.
+This event is open to the public.

 New Baby Brunch